 3.1 Data description

 The real data used for the validation experiment in this study was derived from loop detector coils deployed by the Washington State Department of Transportation (WSDOT) on the I-5 Freeway in Seattle, USA.
+Figure 8 shows a diagram of the deployment location of the detection coil.